US productivity falls for first time in nearly 4 years

 Still, productivity has increased just 1.4% in the past year, about two-thirds of its long-run average.
 Weak productivity growth has been a hallmark of the current economic expansion, now in its 11th year.
 It is a key reason the overall economy has expanded more slowly than in previous expansions.

-Greater productivity is a key ingredient in raising living standards.
+Greater productivity is an important ingredient in raising living standards.
 It enables companies to lift worker pay without raising prices on customers.

+Economists noted that the data is volatile on a quarterly basis and said the negative reading is at least partly a blip.
+Still, it suggests recent increases in productivity may not last.

+“With economic momentum poised to cool further in 2020 and the economy no longer fiscally-stimulated, we expect productivity gains to continue to fade,” Lydia Boussour, senior economist at Oxford Economics, a consulting firm, said.

 Economists point to many different reasons for the current sluggish level of productivity growth.
 Some argue that new technologies, such as smartphones and mobile software, simply aren’t that economically useful.
 Others say that innovations like search engines, which are free to users, aren’t properly captured in government data.